ameraj04/IDS2024F/quiz/quiz1/README.md

-This is where my quizzes are stored for Data Science 1301.
+This is where my Quiz 1 is stored for Data Science 1301.